Learn how to make classic scones, ideal for an afternoon tea, with our easy recipe.

 Split and serve with jam and clotted cream, if liked.

-To make sure your scones are perfectly fluffy its best not to over knead the dough.
-Over kneading the dough will take the air out of the mixture so that the scones won’t rise as tall.
+For the best light and fluffy scones, be sure not to over knead the dough.
+Over-kneading will take air out of the mixture and the scones won’t rise as tall.